SkylineCommunications/dataminer-docs/connector-help/connector_help/Miteq RSUN.md

 # Miteq RSUN

-The Redundancy Switching Unit (RSU) monitors the status of up to eight on-line frequencyconverters and the standby converter.
+The Redundancy Switching Unit (RSU) monitors the status of up to eight on-line frequency converters and the standby converter.

 ## About